BLaST Undergraduate Research Experience

 III.
 AWARD AMOUNT

-The BLaST URE award is up to $5,000 during the Fall/Spring of 2020/2021.
+The BLaST URE award is up to $2,500 during the Spring 2021 semester.
 Awards can be budgeted for research supplies and services, travel, and student salary (hourly compensation for a maximum of 20h/week).
 To be eligible for salary (hourly compensation) or travel funding, the awardee must be a full-time student (enrolled for 12 credits at Fort Lewis College, Salish Kootenai College, Dine College, Alaska Pacific University, Iḷisaġvik College, UAS or UAF campuses during the 2020/2021 academic year), and be a US citizen or permanent resident.

 IV.
 APPLICATION FORMAT AND SUBMISSION PROCEDURES